7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 1. Eating

-Non-Judgmental: Eat without labeling foods as “good” or “bad” or criticizing yourself for your food choices.
+Non-Judgmental: Eat without labelling foods as “good” or “bad” or criticizing yourself for your food choices.
 Appreciate the variety of flavors and textures as they are.

 One-Mindful: Give your full attention to the act of eating.
 Savour each bite, noticing the smells, tastes, and sensations, and resist the urge to eat while distracted (e.g., watching TV).